90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-29. What is the significance of the love knot in various cultures?
+29. Question: What is the significance of the love knot in various cultures?

 Answer: It symbolizes an unending, eternal love.